aaronpearce/DevSwitch/README.md

 ## Code Signing

+If *bootstrap.sh* fails to correctly offer your Apple Team ID, please follow this guide to manually add it.

 1. After running the *bootstrap.sh* script in the setup instructions navigate to:
 <br>`DevSwitch/Configuration/Local/DevTeam.xcconfig`
 1. Add your *Apple Team ID* in this file: